 (Originally posted October 21, 2018)

-Yesterday I celebrated a culmination of sorts: I saw Orson Welles’ The Other Side of the Wind, courtesy of the Philadelphia Film Festival.
+Yesterday I celebrated a culmination of sorts: I saw Orson Welles’ The Other Side of the Wind courtesy of the Philadelphia Film Festival.
 I’m one of those people who’s been anticipating this film for years, and I’ve read pretty much everything written about it.
-Lately that means I’ve been monitoring wellesnet.com for reviews and updates and conversations that sometimes border on the vituperative.
+Lately I’ve been obsessively monitoring wellesnet.com for reviews and updates and uploaded conversations that sometimes border on the vituperative.

-Thank God for that.
-And kudos to Peter Bogdanovich, Filip Jan Rymsza, Oja Kodar, Bob Murawski et al for completing the film without getting in its way: I’m awestruck at their brilliant restraint.
+So kudos to Peter Bogdanovich, Filip Jan Rymsza, Oja Kodar, Bob Murawski et al for completing the film without getting in its way: I’m awestruck at their brilliant restraint.
 The movie is a confounding barrage of questions and fury and accusations, a scramble of profundity tossed to posterity interspersed with witty, deadly party conversation.
 It’s all about the business of creation and the fate of the creator, the artist compelled to transmute terror into beauty and so extinguish it.
 Artists, the movie tells us, are machines destined to use up more than they can ever produce.
-Shot between 1970 and 1976, Wind is also an extraordinarily prescient essay on intrusive media, with cameras illuminating every unwary expression, and phallic microphones brutally thrust into any private corner.
-It’s truly a vicious satire on pretension, and an open attack on that insatiable consumer of everything palliative and trite.
+Shot between 1970 and 1976, Wind is also an extraordinarily prescient essay on intrusive media, with cameras illuminating every unwary expression, and phallic microphones brutally thrust into every private corner.
+It’s a vicious satire on pretension, and an open attack on that insatiable consumer of everything palliative and trite.

 I’m not going to repeat the history of calamity that dogged Welles production; see Morgan Neville’s documentary They’ll Love Me When I’m Dead for that incredible story of despair and near-miraculous recovery.
 And I’m not sure I can offer a rational review at this point: I empathize with the commentators who came out of the theater ‘gobsmacked.’
 This one demands multiple viewings, and even at that, I suspect it’ll remain elusive but beckoning.
 Not that it matters: it obviously doesn’t care what you think.